mizol/LearnLabs_GroceryProducts/README.md

 	- Learn to use various join types in SQL queries to retrieve data more efficiently from multiple tables.
 - API Versioning
 	- Approaches for handling data version control inside the database system.
+- API Idempotency
+    - Explore the concept of idempotency in REST APIs.
 - Error Handling
 	- Develop reliable error handling systems within both SQL queries and the application logic.
 - Distributed Cache (Redis)